 It is important to get the one or two that have everything you need, so you really are saving money.
 After all, if you pay for every service available, you’ll be no further ahead as you’ll be paying the same amount as you did when you had cable.

-Below you’ll find some of the best cable tv alternatives so you can watch the shows and networks recorded in your tv journal.
+Below you’ll find some of the best cable alternatives, so you can watch your favorite shows and networks.

 Sling allows you to watch not only programs on demand, but also live sports and other programs!
 Some of the most popular LIVE channels include:

 - Disney Junior